Chew/TARDIS-Docs/docs/custom-rooms.md

 ---
 layout: default
-title: Custom rooms
+title: Custom Rooms
 ---

-# Custom rooms
+# Custom Rooms

 TARDIS has the ability to add your own custom rooms using [TARDIS schematic](schematics) files and the `/tardisroom` command.